igaster/laravel-translate-eloquent/README.md

 Important notes:

 * When you create a new translation for the first time, you must save your model to persist the relationship: `$model->save();`.
 This is not necessary when updating a translation or adding a new locale.
-* When you set a value for a translation then an entry in the the `translations` table will be created / updated.
+* When you set a value for a translation then an entry in the `translations` table will be created / updated.

 ### Create/Update translated models: